Adam von Trott zu Solz: Early life and career

 Trott was born in Potsdam, Brandenburg, into the Protestant Trott zu Solz dynasty, members of the Hessian Uradel nobility.
 He was the fifth child of the Prussian Culture Minister August von Trott zu Solz (1855–1938) and his wife Emilie Eleonore von Schweinitz (1875–1948), whose father served as German ambassador in Vienna and Saint Petersburg.
 By her mother, Anna Jay, Emilie Eleonore was a great-great granddaughter of John Jay, one of the Founding Fathers of the United States and the first Chief Justice of the United States.

 Trott was first raised in Berlin and from 1915 was sent to the Französisches Gymnasium preschool.
 When his father resigned from office in 1917, the family moved to Kassel, where Trott attended the Friedrichsgymnasium.
 From 1922, he lived in Hann.
 Münden and temporarily joined the German Youth Movement.
-He obtained his Abitur school leaving certificate in 1927 and went on to study law at the Universities of Munich and Göttingen.
+He obtained his Abitur school leaving certificate in 1927 and went on to study law at the Ludwig-Maximilians-Universität München and the University of Göttingen.

 Trott developed a strong interest in international politics during a stay in Geneva, seat of the League of Nations, for several weeks in Autumn 1928.
 He spent Hilary term of 1929 in Oxford, studying theology at Mansfield College, Oxford, when he became a friend of the historian A. L. Rowse.
 Trott returned to Oxford in 1931 on a Rhodes Scholarship to study at Balliol College, where he gained a number of close friends including David Astor and Diana Hopkinson (née Hubback), whose memoirs and letters would later become key documents of Trott's life in Nazi Germany, and with whom he possibly engaged in a love affair.
 He also made the acquaintance of the eminent philosopher R. G. Collingwood.
 Rowse, a homosexual, developed an intense infatuation with the heterosexual Trott and called him one of the most beautiful, intelligent and charming men he had ever met.
 In his 1961 book All Souls and Appeasement, which was published when active homosexuality was still a crime in Britain, Rowse wrote about Trott's "beautiful head" with an "immensely lofty forehead, deep-violet eyes, nobility and sadness in the expression even when young, infinitely sensitive and understanding".
 He wrote, "I had never met anything like it".
 Rowse called his relationship with Trott an "ideal platonic" relationship and said that Trott was a man he could never forget.
 Rowse, who was active in the Labour Party, claimed to have introduced Trott to socialism and noted that Trott had translated parts of Rowse's book Politics and the Younger Generation into German when they were published in Neue Blätter für den Sozialismus.
 Following his studies at Oxford, Trott spent six months in the United States.